gedenteen/learning-C--/theory.md

 <header file contents>
 #endif
 ```
+- A **call stack** is a data segment used to store local variables and temporary values.
+In it, you can refer to any cell.
+The stack is allocated when the program starts.
+Functions store their local variables on the stack.
+When the function exits, the corresponding stack area is declared free.
+Intermediate values that occur when calculating complex expressions are also stored on the stack.

 # How a C++ program turns into an executable file

-0. Processing by the **preprocessor**.
+1. Processing by the **preprocessor**.
 The preprocessor language is a special programming language built into C++.
 The preprocessor works with C++ code as with text.
 The commands of the preprocessor language are called **directives**, all directives begin with the # sign.
-0. **Compilation**.
+1. **Compilation**.
 The compiler receives C++ code as input after processing by the preprocessor.
 Each code file is compiled separately and independently from other code files.
 Only files with code (i.e. \*.cpp) are compiled.
 At the output of the compiler, an “object file” is obtained from each file with the code — a binary file with compiled code (with the extension .o or .obj).
-0. **Linking**.
+1. **Linking**.
 At this stage, all object files are combined into one executable (or library) file.
 There is a substitution of addresses of functions in
 the places of their call.
 For each object file, a table of all the functions that are defined in it is built.

 # Syntax

+Note: this section does NOT provide basic information about C++ syntax.

 -  The **#include** directive allows you to connect header files to code files.
 #include <foo.h> — library header file,
 #include "bar.h" — local header file.